zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

 ```

 {% hint style="warning" %}
-You should make sure that this image is pushed to a registry where the orchestrator/step operator/other components that require the image can pull it from, without any involvement by ZenML.
+You should make sure that this image is pushed to a registry from which the orchestrator/step operator/other components that require the image can pull, without any involvement by ZenML.
 {% endhint %}

 ## What the parent image should contain